All Episodes

 He did serve at a senior level in the first Trump administration until August of 2017.

-So there were many political parties in Europe and elsewhere and other organizations that want to contract Steve Bannon to provide them with communication services.
+So there were many political parties in Europe and elsewhere and other organizations that wanted to contract Steve Bannon to provide them with communication services.

-So we don't know what exactly what exact relationship Bannon had to Epstein in terms of business size, but we do know based on the reporting that's been done, and partially based on Bannon's own statements, although he's strangely cagey about this.
+So we don't know what exactly relationship Bannon had to Epstein in terms of business size, but we do know based on the reporting that's been done and partially based on Bannon's own statements, although he's strangely cagey about this.

 So we can draw our own conclusions from that.

-But we know that he uh has accumulated he accumulated uh 15 plus hours of interview footage with Jeffrey Epstein, which is remarkable because uh Jeffrey Epstein never sat for a TV-style interview.
+But we know that he has accumulated, he accumulated 15 plus hours of interview footage with Jeffrey Epstein, which is remarkable because Jeffrey actually never sat for a TV-style interview.

-What Bannon was doing was basically prepping Epstein for what they wanted or what they um projected could be an opportunity for Epstein to rehabilitate his image, believe it or not, and show that he was sensitive to the new cultural mores around me too.
+What Bannon was doing was basically prepping Epstein for what they wanted or what they projected could be an opportunity for Epstein to rehabilitate his image, believe it or not, and show that he was sensitive to the new cultural mores around Me Too.

-And he would sit for an interview with like 60 Minutes or um Gail King or some other conventional network TV interview, and Bannon would be the guy to prepare him for this interview.
+And he would sit for an interview with like 60 Minutes or Gail King or some other conventional network TV interview.

-He claims that there's some potentially forthcoming documentary that might come out in you know, six or nine or twelve months.
+He claims that there's some potentially forthcoming documentary that might come out in six or nine or 12 months.

 But he said that before, and then there's never any documentary.